toastyman231/BasedEngine/README.md

 - Text Rendering/UI
 - Toolchain to create projects in directories outside the engine's directory
 - Simple audio system using miniaudio
+- Simple 3D rendering with assimp for model importing

 ## Planned Additions
 - 2D Physics with Box2D